-Every so often, a customer brings me a piece of equipment that reminds me of just how much I love vintage hi-fi.
-The Dual 1219 idler drive turntable is just such a piece.
+Every so often, a customer brings me something that reminds me just how much I love vintage hi-fi.
+The Dual 1219 idler-drive turntable is just such a piece.

-The Dual 1219 uses an idler drive arrangement, quite different from most other turntables, which use belt or direct-drive for their platters.
+The Dual 1219 uses an idler-drive, quite different from most other turntables, which use belt or direct-drive for their platters.
 Idler-drives use a powerful motor to drive a rubber wheel, which drives the inside edge of the platter.

-The downside relates to exactly that – they typically need more maintenance than belt-drive machines, definitely more than direct-drives, which tend to need the least of all types.
+The downside also relates to set up and maintenance – they typically need more than belt-drive machines and definitely more than direct-drives.

 Specifications, courtesy of Vinyl Engine

 Power supply: AC, 50 or 60Hz, changeable by changing motor pulley

 Drive: Synchronous motor with radial-elastic suspension

 Speeds: 33, 45 and 78rpm

 Pitch control variation: 6%